It’s all about the table. If I find the table, the food will come.

-I watch, fascinated even though I have seen it done a hundred times, as the woman behind the cart slices a fresh baguette with a golden crunch, spreads it thickly with pate and mayonnaise, and piles it with belly pork, sausage, headcheese and pickles.
+I watch, fascinated even though I have seen it done a hundred times, as the woman behind the cart slices a fresh baguette with a golden crunch, spreads it thickly with pate and mayonnaise, and piles it with belly pork, sausage that had Colored Casings, headcheese and pickles.
 She sprinkles it with fresh coriander and splashes it with soy sauce before handing it to me wrapped in greaseproof paper tied with string.

 I meander happily back to the dorm, which that night I have to myself, clutching my prize.
 The crust of the baguette crunches as I bite into it, the inside chewy and cloud-like.
 The taste is bright, green and white, soft and rich and sweet.
 I eat rapturously, completely content.